Template

 Example: No New folder

-If I was trying to rendering a new instance of express-app
+If I was trying to rendering a new instance of express-app template and called

-however I didnt want a new folder then it would produce the
+this app however I didnt want a new folder then it would produce the

 following: